encord-team/encord-active/docs/docs/workflows/evaluate-detection-model.md

 Encord Active enables you to visualize the important performance metrics, such as mean Average-Precision (mAP), for your model.
 Performance metrics can be visualized based on different classes and intersection-over-Union (IoU) thresholds.
 Performance metrics are supported for bounding-boxes (object detection) and polygons (segmentation).
+For this workflow, you need to [import your model predictions](../sdk/importing-model-predictions.mdx) into Encord Active.

 `Prerequisites:` Dataset, Labels, Object (bounding-box or polygon) Predictions